 Sentences do have ways of becoming flabby, redundant, wordy, unclear, indirect, passive, and just plain old hard to understand.
 Even so, they remain grammatically "correct"—all their subjects and verbs agree, the commas are in the right places, the words are spelled correctly.
 Still, these sentences are far more difficult to read than any sentence with just a comma problem.

-The following sections can't pretend to cover all of the ways sentences can go bad at this higher level, but they do cover seven of the most common problems and shows you ways of fixing them.
+The following sections can't pretend to cover all of the ways sentences can go bad at this higher level, but they do cover seven of the most common problems and show you ways of fixing them.
 And knowing these seven will probably enable you to spot all the others we have not trapped and labeled yet.
-Specifically, here is what is covered:

 One of the big culprits that cause weak, indirect writing is the use of the be verb as the main verb.
 That's not to say that the be verb should never be used as the main verb, just that there are cases where doing so makes for weak writing.
 Look at the following examples of this problem—they are not that hard to spot.
 Then look at the revisions—notice how a noun (often one ending in -ion) has been converted into a verb.
 That's how to fix this problem—find a noun to convert into an active verb, and then rebuild the sentence upon it!